 Conrad and Sally Walden (Spencer Breslin and Dakota Fanning) are home alone with their pet fish.
 It is raining outside, and there is nothing to do.
 Until The Cat in the Hat ('Mike Myers') walks in the front door.
-He introduces them to their imagination, and at first it's all fun and games, until things get out of hand, and The Cat must go, go, go, before their parents get back.Written by
+He introduces them to their imagination, and at first it's all fun and games, until things get out of hand, and The Cat must go, go, go, before their mother gets back, but their pompous neighbor has bigger plans for them.Written by

 See more »

 128 of 221 people found this review helpful.

 Was this review helpful to you?